1% for the Planet: Cast Your Ballot

 Each of the five organizations below will receive a donation from us, but the one with the most votes will receive the majority of funds raised.
 Cast your vote for the cause you feel most strongly about, and we’ll share the results.

-The Pennsylvania-based Conemaugh Valley Conservancy was formed in 1994 with a mission to promote the conservation and preservation of natural, cultural and historic resources and encourage prudent land-use principles in the 1,888 square-mile Kiski-Conemaugh River Basin.
-Their KC Stream Team manages over 260 sampling sites in five counties, provides technical assistance to watershed groups and conservation districts, and works in schools to connect students with Nature.
+Formed in 1994 with a mission to promote the conservation and preservation of natural, cultural and historic resources and encourage prudent land-use principles in the 1,888 square-mile Kiski-Conemaugh River Basin.
+The KC Stream Team manages over 260 sampling sites in five counties, provides technical assistance to watershed groups and conservation districts, and works in schools to connect students with Nature.

 Coral Restoration Foundation (Florida Keys & Caribbean): www.coralrestoration.org